The 13 Best Microphones for YouTube Content Creators

 Unlike the USB version that has an added XLR connection, the SM7B is strictly an XLR microphone with no way to plug it into a computer directly via a USB connection.
 Overall this is one of the best microphones for YouTube if you’re looking for an XLR connection.

-DJI Wireless Micophone – The go-to wireless mic
+DJI Wireless Micophone – The best wirless mic for vloggers

 You’ll see this microphone all the time in short form interview content.
 It’s small, comes with a wind muff and has an option to turn on noise cancelling.

-With the DJI Wireless microphone you get two mics and one receiver, so doing an interview/podcast with a budget setup is quite possible.
+With the DJI Wireless microphone you get two mics and one receiver, so doing an interview/podcast with an on the go setup is quite possible.
 It’s small, but not the smallest option.

 But for me, I’ve found this to be the right balance of size and audio quality.